Josephrp/DeepCritical/docs/user-guide/tools/bioinformatics.md

 )
 ```

-For more detailed information, see the [Bioinformatics Integration Guide](../development/bioinformatics-integration.md) and [Data Types API Reference](../api/datatypes.md).
+For more detailed information, see the [Tool Development Guide](../../development/tool-development.md) and [Data Types API Reference](../../api/datatypes.md).